event4u-app/data-helpers/starlight/src/content/docs/framework-integration/overview.md

 ---
 title: Framework Integration Overview
-description: Overview of framework integrations for Laravel, Symfony, Doctrine, and Plain PHP
+description: Overview of framework integrations for Laravel, Symfony, Doctrine and Plain PHP
 ---

-Overview of framework integrations for Laravel, Symfony, Doctrine, and Plain PHP.
+Overview of framework integrations for Laravel, Symfony, Doctrine and Plain PHP.

 ## Introduction